The 48th Annual WKU

 Click here for full details about submitting an abstract for the Student Research Conference.

-Abstract submission for the 48th annual WKU Student Research Conference opens on December 1, 2017.
+Abstract submission for the 49th annual WKU Student Research Conference will open on December 1, 2018.

 An abstract is a miniature version of a scholarly paper, poster, performance, video, or exhibit.
 It is a one-paragraph summary of the main sections of the work.
 An abstract typically includes an introduction describing the research question, goal, or intent of the project; the methods, procedure, materials, or approach of the project; the results, findings, or product of the project; and a discussion describing the significance, implications, and conclusions of the project.
 The emphasis on these basic components will vary by discipline.
 A well-written abstract should make the reader want to learn more about the project.